Skip to main content

 Stavanger from fishing harbour to food and culture city

-Stavanger was a small and poor city for a long time.
+Stavanger was a small city for a long time.
 Population growth started in the early 1800s when herring fishing picked up off the coast.
 From then on, the city became expanded several times.
 After the herring industry, ship traffic followed before the canning industry came and made its mark on the city.
 Since then, oil-related activities dominated the city and the region for several years.

 Stavanger as a tourist city